-In the financial year 2015/2016 the Supervisory Board held four meetings.
+In the financial year 2016/2017 the Supervisory Board held as stated above four meetings.
 As part of its efforts in the field of corporate governance the Supervisory Board has decided to meet once a year, without the Management Board being present, to discuss the functioning of the Supervisory Board and the Management Board.
-In 2015 it met for that purpose in December.
-Furthermore, the Chairman of the Supervisory Board is regularly discussing recent business and other developments pertaining to the Company with the CEO.
+In the financial 2016/2017 it met for that purpose in December 2016.
+Furthermore, the Chairman of the Supervisory Board is regularly discussing recent business and other developments pertaining to the Company with Mr Wilsdorf.